Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

 With those reminders out of the way, we just want to thank you again for listening to the news instead of making the news have a fantastic afternoon.

-[KZUM News transition music, an original production of Jack Rodenburg for the program.]
+[Fades into the KZUM News program music, an original production of Jack Rodenburg for the program.
+Plays and then fades out again.]